Vietnam.vn - Nền tảng quảng bá Việt Nam

 USD/CNY exchange rate from December 2022.
 Chart: Bloomberg

-Six months after China ended its zero-Covid policy, optimism about the world’s second-largest economy’s recovery is fading.
+Six months after China ended its Zero Covid policy, optimism about the recovery of the world’s second-largest economy is fading.
 The yuan has fallen more than 4% since hitting a peak in January.
-Investors are losing patience with economic data and betting Beijing will ease monetary policy further.
+Investors are losing patience with economic data and betting Beijing will increase monetary easing.

-So far, however, the People's Bank of China (PBOC) has stayed out of the picture.
+So far, however, the People's Bank of China (PBOC) has remained on the sidelines.
 Today, it set the reference rate at 6.9748 yuan per dollar, higher than yesterday.
-At this week's meeting, the PBOC also kept its benchmark lending rate unchanged.
+At this week's meeting, the PBOC also kept the benchmark lending rate unchanged.

 "There is no sign yet that the PBOC will intervene to prop up the yuan.
 However, the PBOC has many tools at its disposal, and investors should be cautious about pushing the yuan too low," said Khoon Goh, head of Asia research at ANZ.

 China’s large trade surplus has not yet pushed the yuan higher.
-Exporters are reluctant to sell dollars, expecting the yuan to depreciate further.
+Exporters are reluctant to sell dollars, expecting the yuan to weaken further.

-In March, PBOC Governor Yi Gang said that 7 yuan per dollar was no longer a psychological barrier for the currency, citing the increasingly flexible exchange rate mechanism and the volatility was not a big problem for businesses or households.
-In April, he said that China had stopped intervening in the currency market.
+In March, PBOC Governor Yi Gang said that 7 yuan per dollar was no longer a psychological barrier for the currency, saying the exchange rate mechanism was becoming more flexible and fluctuations were not a big problem for businesses or households.
+In April, he said China had stopped intervening in the currency market.

 If the currency falls too low, the PBOC has several ways to slow the decline.
 The most common is to change the reference rate to reorient market expectations.